• Skip to primary navigation

 I also keep shortcuts to my most-used survey panels on the top of my browsers for easier access.
 I like to multitask a lot, so I use tabs to access several surveys at once in Google Chrome.

-It just makes things easier and faster for me when I want to quickly access survey websites to find surveys.
+I have Google Chrome configured to load multiple “homepages,” the survey websites I use most, like Toluna and SurveyTime.
+It just makes things easier and faster for me when I want to access survey websites to find surveys quickly.

 Always try to take surveys in Internet Explorer.

 I’ve had more problems using Firefox and Safari for surveys, so I always make it a habit to use Google Chrome.
 I rarely have problems using this browser for surveys.
-I honestly prefer Firefox for everything else, but for surveys, I always use Google Chrome because it is the most highly-used browser and videos tend to load a lot better in it for me.
+I honestly prefer Firefox for everything else, but for surveys, I always use Google Chrome because it is the most highly-used browser, and videos tend to load a lot better in it for me.

+I tend to have issues with loading survey videos in Google Chrome and Safari.
 Unfortunately, at my college, we mostly use Macs, so using Google Chrome isn’t always the best option, in which case I use Firefox and hope for the best.

 Keep records of surveys, especially high-paying ones.